vijaykumarmuley/findPvalueCutoff/README.md

 #### P-value Cutoff Estimation to Select Differentially Expressed Genes

-**findPvalueCutoff** is intended to use with uncorrected p-values obtained from differential gene expression analysis to estimate the accurate p-value threshold to select differentially expressed genes.
+**findPvalueCutoff** is a R package, intended to use with uncorrected p-values obtained from differential gene expression analysis to estimate the accurate p-value threshold to select differentially expressed genes.
 This data-driven approach avoids using arbitrary cutoff of 0.05 p-value, and particularly useful when thousands of genes appear differentially expressed when sample sizes are large.